FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/Store_and_Forward.md

 - Define the final receiver CFTPART with OMINTIME and OMAXTIME parameters equal to zero.
 - Define the first relay.
-- Make a reference to the first relay with IPART=&lt;relay> in the final receiver partner definition.
+- Make a reference to the first relay with IPART=&lt;relay&gt; in the final receiver partner definition.

 ****Configure the relay****